LorisSigrist/zocker/README.md

 ## Features & Limitations

 The vast majority of Zod schemas just work.
-It's quicker to list the ones with limitations:
+It's quicker to list the ones with limitations.
+Everything not listed here should just work.

 1. `z.preprocess` and `z.refine` are ignored
 2. `toUpperCase`, `toLowerCase` and `trim` only work if they are the last operation on a string